CenterForTheBuiltEnvironment/ABC_toolbox/README.md

 Follow these steps to set up the virtual environment and install the necessary packages for this project.

 ### 1. Clone the Repository
-Clone this repository to your local machine:
+Clone this repository to your local machine (you can set up this using you IDE as well):
 ```bash
 git clone https://github.com/CenterForTheBuiltEnvironment/ABC_toolbox.git
 ```

-### 2. Navigate to the Project Directory
+### 2. Make sure the Project Directory
-Move into the cloned repository directory:
+Please make sure the project directory.
+If you are not be there, move into the cloned repository directory:
 ```bash
 cd ABC_toolbox
 ```